sahadeepti/sahadeepti/README.md

 - 👋 Hi, I’m Deepti Saha(@sahadeepti)
 - 👀 I’m interested in front-end devlopment
-- 🌱 I’m always trying to learn something new to improve my skillset
+- 🌱 I’m always trying to learn something new.
-- 💞️ I’m looking to collaborate on productive projects
+- 💞️ I’m looking forward to collaborate on productive projects.
-- 📫 Reach me deeptisaha18@gmail.com
+- 📫 Reach me deeptisaha18@gmail.com.
+- ⚡ Fun fact: My favorite sweet dish is rice pudding and I like to cook for relaxment.
+- 💻 Languages & Tools: Visual Studio Code, HTML5, CSS3, JavaScript, jQuery, Bootstrap

 <!---
 sahadeepti/sahadeepti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.